sadhana-r/exvivoMTLsegmentation_docker/README.md

 Ravikumar, S., Ittyerah, R., Lim, S., Xie, L., Das, S., Khandelwal, P., ... & Yushkevich, P. A. (2023, June).
 Improved Segmentation of Deep Sulci in Cortical Gray Matter Using a Deep Learning Framework Incorporating Laplace’s Equation.
 In International Conference on Information Processing in Medical Imaging (pp. 692-704).
 Cham: Springer Nature Switzerland.
 ``

 The trained model is saved on the cluster along with the c3d binaries required by the inference/pre-processing script.
-The official container on DockerHub is labeled sadhanar/9.4exvivomtlseg:v1.0.
+The official container on DockerHub is labeled `sadhanar/9.4exvivomtlseg:v1.0`.
+Note that `v1.0` only segments the MTL region within the scan.
+If interested in segmenting the entire scan, pull `sadhanaravikumar/9.4exvivomtlseg:full` instead.

 The predicted multi-label segmentation consists of four labels: Gray Matter (1 - red), White Matter (2 - green) and Background (3 - blue) and SRLM (4 - yellow).